tjmacke/dd_maps/html/gallery/README.txt

+1. Introduction.

+These files each contain a json object with at least one component, an object with key "geojson".
+Some files contain a second component, an object with key config which defines the a legend explaining the colors.
+As such the json files can not be view on a pure geojson viewer like geojson.io.
+To extract the geojson, use the script ext_geojson.sh:

+	./ext_geojson json-file > /tmp/geojgeon-file

+which will create a file w/o any legend that can be view with geojson.io.

+2. File descriptions.

 src.??.obscured.json	-- Two variable time series.

 	A door-dasher agreed to collect data of all of her deliveries in exchange for whatever I